NoushinB/NoushinB/README.md

 </p>

 ### About Me:
 Quality Assurance professional with a passion for building efficient testing strategies.
 Proven ability to deliver high-quality software through manual and automated testing across mobile, web, and desktop applications.
-Skilled in designing and executing test cases using Java, along with proficiency in automation frameworks like Appium, Cucumber, and Gherkin.
+Skilled in designing and executing test cases using Java, along with proficiency in automation frameworks like Appium, Selenium, Cucumber, and Gherkin.
 Experienced in API testing using REST-Assured for validating RESTful services.
 Adept at bug tracking with Jira and thrives in Agile methodologies.
 Demonstrated commitment to continuous learning through self-driven automation projects on GitHub.

 <!--